Writing XSLT extension instructions

 Any element whose prefix matches a namespace listed in the

-ExtensionElementFactory doesn't recognise the local name), then fallback action
+or because the ExtensionElementFactory doesn't recognise the local name), then fallback

 implement this extension element (for example,